Deepfried_DD

 The Real dd

-• dd is a command-line utility used to convert and copy files (highly configurable)
+• A highly configurable command-line utility used to convert and copy files

-• The real dd performs block level I/O, as opposed to filesystem-level I/O, for increased performance
+• Performs block level I/O, as opposed to filesystem-level I/O for increased performance

 Applications of dd